-Spectrophotometer is an invaluable tool that can help both professionals and hobbyists extract vital information from light measurements.
+A spectrophotometer is an invaluable tool that can help both professionals and hobbyists extract vital information from light measurements.
 Spectrophotometers are defined as optical devices that measure the amount of light absorbed by a substance.
-To be more precise, spectrophotometers provide a non-destructive way to measure the amount of light transmitted through a sample or that reflected from it, including during photoluminescence.
+To be more precise, spectrophotometers provide a non-destructive way to measure the amount of light transmitted through a sample or that is reflected from it, including during photoluminescence.

 Interestingly, the first spectrophotometer was invented by chemist Arnold Beckman in 1939.
 Now, spectrophotometers are invaluable tools in medicine, biomedical research, production facilities, forensics, environmental testing, and quality control management.
 Such instruments can help experts to measure a wide range of entities, such as cell culture density, food qualities, kinetics, clothing, cosmetics, minerals, lights, paint, and much more.

 Spectrometers and Spectrophotometers

 Here we should note there’s a difference between spectrometers and spectrophotometers.
 Spectrometers measure the emission spectrum and light properties over a specific portion of the electromagnetic field, while spectrophotometers measure the absorption and transmission spectrum of a sample.
 Also, while spectrometers detect spectra and can work over different wavelengths, including gamma and X-rays, spectrophotometers work in spectral areas near the visible spectrum.
 Note that the ultraviolet/visible/near-infrared range is essential in spectrophotometry; in fact, invisible spectrophotometry, the light properties of a sample can be observed by the color changes in it.